suba-suresh/Leamington-Spa-Adventures/README.md

 - **User Dashboard**:
   - Provides statistics on the user's posts with CRUD functionality.
+  - Provide Update Personal details.

 - **Accounts Templates**:
-  - Handles user dashboard's, and Personal details on account management.
+  - Handles user dashboard's, and user's Personal details on account management.
+  - Handles admin dashboard's, and admin's Personal details such as username, bio and profile images.

 - **Add/Edit Post - Form Validation**:
-  - Validates post fields with JavaScript and provides user feedback.
+  - Validates post fields with JavaScript and display the alert messages.

 - **Messages**:
   - Utilizes Django messages with Bootstrap toast components for user feedback.